 Justice Reinvestment in Arkansas

-Arkansas’s criminal justice system faces serious challenges.
+In 2015, Arkansas’s criminal justice system faced serious challenges.
 Between 2004 and 2015, the state’s prison population grew by 31 percent.
-As a result of this increase, prison facilities are at capacity and a growing number of people sentenced to prison are being held in county jails awaiting transfer to prison.
-The prison population is currently projected to increase by 28 percent in the next decade.
+As a result of this increase, prison facilities were at capacity and a growing number of people sentenced to prison were being held in county jails awaiting transfer to prison.
+The prison population was projected to increase by 28 percent in the next decade.

-To address these issues, in July 2015, Governor Asa Hutchinson, then Chief Justice Jim Hannah, Senate President Pro Tempore Jonathan Dismang, and House Speaker Jeremy Gillam requested intensive technical assistance from The Council of State Governments (CSG) Justice Center to use a Justice Reinvestment approach to assist the state with developing data-driven policy options designed to reduce the prison population, contain corrections spending, and reinvest in strategies that can reduce recidivism and increase public safety.
+To address these issues, in July 2015, Governor Asa Hutchinson, then-Chief Justice Jim Hannah, Senate President Pro Tempore Jonathan Dismang, and House Speaker Jeremy Gillam requested intensive technical assistance from the CSG Justice Center to use a Justice Reinvestment approach to assist the state with developing data-driven policy options designed to reduce the prison population, contain corrections spending, and reinvest in strategies that can reduce recidivism and increase public safety.

 Passed by the Arkansas legislature and signed in April 2015, Act 895 established the bipartisan Legislative Criminal Justice Oversight Task Force to study the state’s criminal justice system.
 The 19-member task force, which included state lawmakers, members of the judiciary, corrections officials, prosecuting and defense attorneys, law enforcement representatives, and behavioral health practitioners, met multiple times between November 2015 and December 2016 to review analyses and develop policy options.
 At its final meeting, the task force recommended that the legislature adopt these policies.

-On March 8, 2017, Governor Asa Hutchinson signed the Criminal Justice Efficiency and Safety Act (Act 423).
-Sponsored by Senator Jeremy Hutchinson and Representatives Clarke Tucker and Matthew Shepherd, Act 423 strengthens probation and parole supervision practices, establishes a more effective and less costly approach for sanctioning violations of supervision, creates crisis intervention training requirements for law enforcement agencies, and establishes Crisis Stabilization Units throughout Arkansas to divert people with mental illnesses away from county jails to provide treatment at the local level.
+On March 8, 2017, Governor Hutchinson signed the Criminal Justice Efficiency and Safety Act (Act 423).
+Sponsored by Senator Jeremy Hutchinson and Representatives Clarke Tucker and Matthew Shepherd, Act 423 strengthens probation and parole supervision practices, establishes a more effective and less costly approach for sanctioning violations of supervision, creates crisis intervention training requirements for law enforcement agencies, and establishes crisis stabilization units (CSUs) throughout Arkansas to divert people with mental illnesses away from county jails to provide treatment at the local level.